 Indeed, research on rats from Connecticut College has shown that Oreo cookies activate more neurons in the brain’s pleasure center than cocaine does (and just like humans, the rats would eat the filling first).
-And a 2008 Princeton study found that, under certain circumstances, not only could rats become dependent on sugar, but this dependency correlated with several aspects of addiction, including craving, binging, and withdrawal.
+And a found that, under certain circumstances, not only could rats become dependent on sugar, but this dependency correlated with several aspects of addiction, including craving, binging, and withdrawal.

 “Stories in the press about Oreos being more addictive than cocaine may have been overstated,” admits Greene, “but we should not take lightly the power of added sugar to lure us again and again, and to rob us of our health.”

 “Medical addiction changes brain chemistry to cause binging, craving, withdrawal symptoms, and sensitization,” says Greene.
 “Excess added sugar can do this too, through changes in the same pathways as addiction to amphetamines or alcohol.
 Sugar addiction could be an even harder habit to break, according to recent evidence about how added sugar affects our stress hormones.”
 Sugar is also much more prevalent, available, and socially acceptable than amphetamines or alcohol, and so harder to avoid.

 But whether or not sugar is more addictive than cocaine, researchers and nutritionists are in agreement that yes, sugar has addictive properties, and we need to be getting less of it.